Glass and Dish Packs

 Pack Like the Pros Tip # 122: Not only is what you buy important but how you use it is equally vital.
 Using the Wrap and Roll Technique is a great way to provide protection to your valuable items. – only 30 seconds long.

 Three Levels of Packing Protection

-Contrary to popular belief movement is what causes most damage to boxes while shipping and moving NOT your friends and family.
+Contrary to popular belief, a movement is what causes the most damage to boxes while shipping and moving NOT your friends and family.
 Even the slightest movement while in transit can cause scratches, scrapes, and chips.
 The best way to prevent movement inside the moving boxes and hence damage to your stuff is to select the right moving supplies and use them correctly.

 All the cushioning and surface protection in the world will do no good if you have a packing box that has lots of empty space within it.
 That is why it is so important to pack for density by packing your moving boxes as tightly as possible.
 Make sure to pack all empty spaces with the right protection.

-This is the third purpose of protective moving supplies – voidfill.
-Almost all moving boxes need some sort of voidfill, that is something to fill up the empty space once the box has been loaded with it’s primary object.
-Voidfill doesn’t have to be a specially designed supply you buy at a store, it can anything soft that aren’t easily damaged by movement.
-Pillows, towels, clothes, bedding, paper towels are all good examples of voidfill that you don’t have to buy.
-Some moving supplies that serve this purpose is larger bubble wrap, packing paper, and packing peanuts.
-Whether using your own homemade voidfill or you buy some the most important thing is that there is no movement within the box.
+This is the third purpose of protective moving supplies – void fill.
+Almost all moving boxes need some sort of void fill, that is something to fill up the empty space once the box has been loaded with its primary object.
+Void fill doesn’t have to be a specially designed supply you buy at a store, it can anything soft that aren’t easily damaged by movement.
+Pillows, towels, clothes, bedding, paper towels are all good examples of void fill that you don’t have to buy.
+Some moving supplies that serve the purpose are larger bubble wrap, packing wrap, and packing peanuts.
+Whether using your own homemade void fill or you buy some the most important thing is that there is no movement within the box.
 A good test is if the box rattles or makes a noise then items could be damaged.